nu-childlab/Tel-Wro/README.md

 ~Polar loops from previous iterations of Telic have been replaced with multiple ellipses.
 One ellipse corresponds to one petal of a polar loop.
 To this end, the point generating and break generating functions have been changed.

-~The randomized breaks are generated with a different method
+~The randomized breaks are generated with a different method, and the minimum number of frames between breaks was reduced from 20 to 10 to accomodate having shorter loop times

 ~The training functions have been condensed into a single function that draws a different sentence depending on the phase of the experiment

 ~The structure of training is changed.
 Previously, the experiment would progress through a set of 3 training animations for one, two, and three loops.
 For this experiment, there are 6 training animations, where there are 2 each of 1, 2, and 3 loops.
 Half of them are correlated, and the other half are anticorrelated.
 Half use the star image, and half use the heart image.

+~Data is saved to a different location